 However, if you’re looking for somewhere to live on a more modest budget (and don’t mind a bit of a commute) you can look towards Bethesda, Rockville, Silver Spring, or Takoma Park.
 These may be a bit further from the city than the pricier neighborhoods, but many of them make up for that with convenient public transportation options.

-DC and its surrounding neighborhoods offer a wide variety of nightlife options wether you’re looking for a good meal with cocktails or just going out for drinks at the end of a long day.
+DC and its surrounding neighborhoods offer a wide variety of nightlife options whether you’re looking for a good meal with cocktails or just going out for drinks at the end of a long day.

-For a more casual drinking and dining experience, check out Tryst, a cozy barcafe that boasts non-corporate coffee and an insanely wide variety of vodka martinis.
+Check out Tryst, a cozy barcafe that boasts non-corporate coffee and an insanely wide variety of vodka martinis.

 Or, if you’re looking for something a bit more retro-nerd-chic, check out the Board Room for a night of beer and tabletop gaming!

-DC also has a vibrant and thriving live performance scene with notable music venues such as: Songbyrd, the Wonderland Ballroom, the U-Street Music Hall, and the 9:30 Club.
+DC also has a vibrant and thriving live performance scene with well-known music venues such as: Songbyrd, the Wonderland Ballroom, the U-Street Music Hall, and the 9:30 Club.
 Or, if you’re in the mood for a laugh, check out the DC Improv Club (as with all improv, your results may vary).

-With tons of free activities, and a dense historic, food, and music culture paired with an overall “hustle and bustle” city vibe, The District offers a lot to new residents.
+With tons of free activities and a dense, historic food and music culture paired with an overall “hustle and bustle” city vibe, The District offers a lot to new residents.